phpjerk/jerk-standards/accepted/PJS-2-coding-style-guide.md

 4. Classes, Properties, and Methods
 -----------------------------------

-The term "class" refers to all classes, interfaces, and traits.
+The term "class" refers to all classes, interfaces, traits, the thing Phil Sturgeon doesn't have any of (*another zing*), and the things I slept through at university.

 ### 4.1.
 Extends and Implements